Stephenson scores in OT, Golden Knights rally past Blues - WHIZ News

 LOS ANGELES (AP) — Rocco Grimaldi and Craig Smith each had a goal and an assist to help Nashville end a three-game losing streak.

-Roman Josi had two assists to extend his point streak to a career-high nine games, tying Shea Weber for the longest streak in franchise history by a defensaeman.
+Roman Josi had two assists to extend his point streak to a career-high nine games, tying Shea Weber for the longest in franchise history by a defenseman.
 Ryan Johansen and Yakov Trenin also scored, and Pekka Rinne made 23 saves.

-Alex Iafallo scored on the power play and Jack Campbell made 34 saves for the Kings, who have lost five of their last seven games.
+Alex Iafallo scored on the power play and Jack Campbell made 34 saves for the Kings, who have lost five of seven.

 SABRES 3, PANTHERS 2